 The implications for vulnerable workers

 The coming changes hold opportunities, but they can also adversely affect work outcomes for many people, Jetha noted.
 Workers in low-skilled and repetitive jobs may be most at risk of job loss and reduced earnings as a result of automation and many of the other trends.
 Vulnerable groups may face greater barriers to upskilling and reskilling opportunities.
-In addition, these groups are not only more likely to work in jobs that are more susceptible to climate-related displacement, but also less likely to have access to social protections that support work interruptions resulting from extreme weather events.
+Moreover, these groups are not only more likely to work in jobs that are more susceptible to climate-related displacement; they are also less likely to have access to social protections that support work interruptions due to extreme events.

 “The important thing to note is the future of work is anticipated to be fragmented and, as a result, has the potential to contribute to health and social inequities,” Jetha added.
 Although the future of work brings many opportunities, not least being the growth of new industries and the creation of new jobs, “it's unclear to what extent emerging opportunities will be available to different groups of workers who have traditionally been disadvantaged within the labour market.
 Anticipating changes to the working world can inform policies and program development to protect at-risk groups of workers.”

-To identify the trends discussed above, a research team led by Institute for Work & Health Scientist Dr. Arif Jetha used a new method called “horizon scanning.”
+To identify the trends above, the research team used a new method called “horizon scanning.”
 It’s an inclusive, systematic process of synthesizing information from diverse sources of evidence—i.e. academic research, grey literature and social media.
 This method is commonly used in the field of strategic foresight.
 This horizon scan was conducted between December 2019 and January 2020.
 An update was carried out in August 2020 to capture the changes resulting from the COVID-19 pandemic.